 -Some multi-week schedule views do not have an AutoFill button.

 To change the AutoFill maximum hours/shifts/days for to be the same for a number of employees:

 From any page:

-Click in the grid cells to make changes to the maximums and then when done
+Click in grid to make changes and click Save.

-In the AutoFill Settings area change the settings as needed for this employee
+- In the AutoFill Settings area, change the settings as needed.

 The next time you use AutoFill those maximums will be used.